Maximum Effort Channel, a Part - GuruFocus.com

-FuboTV Inc. (NYSE: FUBO), the leading sports-first live TV streaming platform, and Ryan Reynolds’ Maximum Effort announced today the June 20 launch of Maximum Effort Channel which will feature the debut of the partnership’s first original show - Bedtime Stories with Ryan.
+FuboTV Inc. (NYSE: FUBO), the leading sports-first live TV streaming platform, and Ryan Reynolds’ Maximum Effort announced today that its forthcoming Maximum Effort Channel will be available through a broad distribution network that will include Fubo, Amazon Freevee, LG Channels on LG Smart TVs, Plex, Sling Freestream, VIDAA, VIZIO WatchFree+ and Xumo Play.
+Maximum Effort Channel will launch on June 20, 2023, as previously announced.

-Bedtime Stories with Ryan is a 15 episode series directed by Vincent Peone.
-The show is produced by Maximum Effort and Fubo in partnership with ArtClass and Loon Productions, music by Sleeping At Last.
-This is the first original show announcement for Maximum Effort Channel, a channel that will be home to original and classic TV and movies – as well as some surprising content breaks - made for maximum comfort.

-Maximum Effort Channel will be available on Fubo and additional streaming platforms to be announced.
-More programming details will be announced in the coming days.
+“Our goal for the Maximum Effort Channel is to bring Ryan’s vision of joyful entertainment to consumers on their favorite streaming platforms,” said David Gandler, co-founder and CEO, Fubo.
+“Additionally, launching the channel through this broad distribution network, on and off the Fubo platform, will expand reach and results for advertisers.
+We’re looking forward to the launch of Maximum Effort Channel, with programming curated by Ryan, on June 20.”

+“Maximum Effort exists to bring people together in unexpected ways and our new channel on Fubo certainly fits that mission,” commented George Dewey, co-founder of Maximum Effort.
+“The Maximum Effort Channel and Fubo are giving us the opportunity to take chances with not just shows but all the things a network does - from programming to ad sales to the glorious world of lower thirds!
+We're insanely excited and we're just getting started.”

 The linear channel is part of a multi-year partnership with Fubo and Maximum Effort that includes an exclusive first-look for unscripted TV series as well as a blind scripted deal.
-Maximum Effort, a production company co-founded by Ryan Reynolds and George Dewey in 2018, has been granted creative control over the channel's content.
+Maximum Effort, a production company co-founded by Ryan Reynolds and George Dewey in 2018, has been granted creative control over the channel's content - with details to be announced shortly.
 Since launching, Reynolds’ banner has an impressive creative track record which includes the Deadpool movies, Free Guy, The Adam Project and the unscripted show Welcome to Wrexham.

+“Ryan Reynolds’ Maximum Effort Channel is one of the most highly anticipated channels ever and is a perfect addition to Plex Live TV’s hit channel lineup,” said Shawn Eldridge, vice president of business development and content, Plex.
+“We look forward to the future success of the Maximum Effort Channel on Plex and the continued satisfaction of our users as we strive to bring them the best in entertainment.”

+“We’re thrilled to expand our robust lineup of sports and entertainment on Sling Freestream with the debut of Ryan Reynolds’ Maximum Effort Channel,” said Ajinkya Joglekar, senior vice president of marketing, SLING TV.
+“We are excited to see the compelling programming Ryan Reynolds’ team creates and we know that it will be a great addition to Sling Freestream’s 400 channels of movies, TV shows, live sports and news.
+SLING stands apart in offering consumers the flexibility to choose the service that fits their needs, giving users control to watch live premium TV, free content and standalone streaming services, all in one app.”

 About Fubo